-It all started with the vision of a passionate swimmer.
-A German scholar, living on the Balearic Islands, and three other partners wanted nothing more than for “humans to move more easily and unrestrictedly in the water”.
+It all started with the vision of a passionate swimmer and three other partners, who wanted nothing more than for “humans to move more easily and unrestrictedly in the water”.
 From there emerged the idea of a breathing device that fits perfectly to the head and provides the swimmer and the snorkeler with fresh air at all times.
 The idea of the POWERBREATHER was born.

 AMEO is headquartered in Tutzing near Munich, Germany.
 Its home is in the Bavarian “Five-Lake Region” – the region with one of the finest landscapes where one can swim in open water.

-Ameo advocates clean water and preservation thereof – in order for all of us to enjoy the natural element of water for a very long time to come.
+In order for all of us to enjoy the natural element of water for a long time to come, Ameo advocates for the conservation of water systems.
 For that reason, we donate € 2 of each Powerbreather sold in December to PURE WATER FOR GENERATIONS.

 WHAT DOES PURE WATER FOR GENERATIONS STAND FOR

-When Pascal Rösler felt the sinister force of water while once again making his rounds on his stand-up paddle board on lake Starnberg back in March 2016, he suddenly realized the significant role water plays in our lives.
+In March 2016 Pascal Rösler felt the force of water while paddle boarding on lake Starnberg.
+He suddenly realized the significant role water plays in our lives.
 Until then, during all his years as windsurfer and stand-up paddler, he had not felt this special connection with water.